Cuba – known for its cigars, rum & music.

 You can learn more about frequencies in the video below.

-To check whether your phone will work in Cuba, check out this page by Will My Phone Work (may be outdated or inaccurate at times).
+To check whether your phone will work in Cuba, check out this page by Kimovil or this one by Will My Phone Work (outdated, unfortunately, but extremely user-friendly – useful for phones launched in or before 2019.
+It does not check for 5G NR compatibility).

 Again, make sure your phone is unlocked.
 Otherwise, you will not be able to use any SIM card except the one from your home operator (meaning you have to roam internationally or buy another unlocked phone that does support the frequencies listed above).